Digital Video Articles, Tutorials, Guides & Q & A

 The easiest solution is to perform a factory reset, also known as a hard reset.

-Now, what will a factory reset do to your smart TV.
-Well, it will put your TV in the state it was when it left the factory.
-That is before you populated it with apps and other information.
+Now, what will a factory reset do to your smart TV?
+Well, it will put your TV in its state when it left the factory.
+The state it was in before you populated it with apps and other information.

 So, a factory reset will wipe off your apps and preferred settings.
 At the same time, it will remove any virus or malware residing in your system.